JochemTolsma/SNA-4-Social-Scientists/docs/045-Socionets.md

 If we focus on the explanation of the micro-mechanisms that bring about the structure of a social network, I would say there are two main flavors within the social sciences:

 - Exponential-family Random Graph Models: estimated for example with `ergm` see the [statnet](https://statnet.org/) website.
-- Stochastic Actor Orientated Models: estimated for example with `RSiena` see the Siena main page [Siena](https://www.stats.ox.ac.uk/~snijders/siena/siena.html)
+- Stochastic Actor Orientated Models: estimated for example with `RSiena` see the [Siena](https://www.stats.ox.ac.uk/~snijders/siena/siena.html) main page

 For a comparison of the two approaches and some advice on which method to choose see [@Block2019].